 Two of my patients came into the office recently with their parent for check ups.
 I was a bit late coming in to see them so, started of with the all too familiar apology.
 Then we chatted about the heat and then summer books, movies, camps and camping.
 I asked what questions they had and, they asked if they needed shots (one did, one did not – always awkward to explain, that one!)
 All the while I realized I was stalling, dancing around the issue at hand.

 Both children have weight problems.
 Technically speaking, their body mass indexes or, BMIs are well out of the normal range or, in the range we physicians rather horribly term “obese.”
 They are both attractive, happy, smart and one is really quite funny.
 They like each other, they are respectful and fun.
-How on earth am I to find the words to tell them and their mother that… they are dangerously overweight without wounding their young confidence?
-Without alienating their mother?
+How on earth am I to find the words to tell them they are dangerously overweight without wounding their young confidence?
+Without alienating their parent?

 I breathed in and began with the usual questions and followed with a display of their growth charts.
 It turned out the family had already been discussing change.
 They were walking each night.
 They were trying new veggies and thinking about serving sizes.
 I asked about what they thought I wanted them to drink?

 Water!And, what do you drink?Juice!
 Apple and orange!

 Ah, there was the change to focus on.
 I offered the rule of thumb that one 8 oz cup of juice a day has enough calories to cause a 15 lb weight gain over a year.
 That one usually works.
 But the parent looked at me and said with an exhale

 But, it is just so hard to say no.